 In Chinese Medicine, each season is associated with a natural element so the Indian Summer is paired with the Earth element.
 Also, each element has corresponding western organs.
 The western organs of the Earth element are the Spleen, Pancreas, Stomach and the organs they control (Muscles, Mouth).
 (I capitalized the organs because in Chinese Medicine, it is more like an organ is considered to be the organ itself and in its energetic functions as well).

 Let’s look at the nature of the Stomach and the Spleen/Pancreas.
-The Stomach likes to be be cool.
+The Stomach likes to be be cool and moist.
 It starts breaking up the food it recives and passes it for further digestion.
-The Spleen and the Pancreas on the other hand, like to be warm.
+The Spleen and the Pancreas on the other hand, like to be warm and dry.
 Their main job is to further work on digestion and nourish the body.
 The Spleen has other functions including its role in the immune system that is important especially in the fall.
 The Pancreas releases digestive enzymes and also is involved with regulating the blood sugar.

 Just like Mother Earth in nature, our Earth element is responsible for nourishing the body.
 Digestion is important all year around but especially during this time to ensure that we can ease into the cold months.
 There is a branch in Chinese medicine that belives the Earth element is the most important for good health.
 Yep this season is all about eating good, healthy food.
 Remember this is the Harvest season.